mica-1999/Portfolio/public/css-properties.md

 </div>
 ```

-In this example:
-- The `div` with `id="accordionExample"` is the parent container.
-- Each collapsible section is wrapped in a `div` with the class `accordion-item`.
-- The `data-bs-parent` attribute ensures that only one section is open at a time.

 ### flex-grow-1
 The `flex-grow-1` class in Bootstrap is used to make an element grow to fill the available space in a flex container.
 It is a shorthand for the CSS property `flex-grow: 1;`.

-To use `flex-grow-1`, the parent container must have the `d-flex` class to enable flexbox layout.

 **Example:**
 ```html